elm-slate/replicator/README.md

 ### Logging
 The `slate-replicator` uses the `bunyan` logging library to log all exceptions and informational messages.
 Logging is done to the console as the replicator was designed to be run in a Docker container.

-### Test Tools
-There are two Testing tools, `loadPersonData.js` and `eventsDiff.js`, provided in the test directory to aid testing the `slate-replicator`:

-#### loadPersonData.js
-This program can be used to test `slate-replicator` by loading the `events` table in the `eventSource` database with realistic looking event data supplied by using the [`faker`](https://www.npmjs.com/package/faker) library.

-It is started by running `slate-loadPersonData [options]`.

-It also creates validation data in each event that can be optionally checked by the eventsDiff.js program to provide a more thorough validation of `slate-replicator` processing.

-#### eventsDiff.js
-This program validates the data in each `events` table being compared, and then compares data in the `events` table in the `eventSource` database with data in the `events` table in the `replicationDestination` database as specified in the configuration file.

-It is started by running `slate-eventsDiff [options]`.

-This program can be run such that all `events` data row differences can be reported or the program can stop after detecting a configurable number of `events` data row differences.

-The `loadPersonData` and `eventsDiff` programs can be used to test `slate-replicator` in the following manner:
-- Run the `loadPersonData` program to create data in the `events` table in the `eventSource` database.
-Multiple `loadPersonData` programs can be run at the same time for a more robust test.
-- Run the `slate-replicator` to replicate the test data to an `events` table in a `replicationDestination` database, and stop the `slate-replicator` using `Cntrl-C` when replication is complete.
-The `slate-replicator` program can be started before, during, or after the `loadPersonData` program(s) are running.
-- Configure and run the `eventsDiff` program to validate and compare data in the two `events` tables processed by the replicator program.
-If the replicator ran properly, then there should be no validation errors or event differences reported by the `eventsDiff` program.

-#### loadPerfTestData.js
-There is an additional Testing tool, `loadPerfTestData.js`, provided in the test directory that was written to create data in the `events` table in order to test database and index performance.

-It is started by running `slate-loadPerfTestData [options]`.

-Further information regarding how to use the test tools can be found by running the test tool using `--help` for `[options]` or by reading the comments in the test programs.